NatureServe-Canada/EBARTools/resources/EBAR_HBJBLExportReadme.txt

 RightsHolder - the contributor of the original observation MinDate - data begin date, if any
 MaxDate - data end data
+PartialDate - Y/N value where Y indicates that some of the date MaxDate was inferred (if day or month cannot be determined, 1 is assumed)
 Accuracy - spatial uncertainty in metres IndividualCount - the number of species individuals reported in the observation DatasetSourceUniqueID - provider's unique identifier